Mariyan-Nikov/Mariyan-Nikov/README.md

 <h1 align="center">Hi 👋, I'm Mariyan</h1>

-🎓 About Me:
-I'm a student at Software University with a passion for coding and creating innovative solutions.
-With 1 year of coding experience, I’ve explored various languages and technologies, including C#, HTML, CSS, JavaScript, and SQL.
-I’m dedicated to continuous learning and improvement, always striving to stay at the forefront of technology.
+🎓 A student at Software University passionate about coding and creating innovative solutions.
+With 1 year of coding experience under my belt, I've dabbled in various languages and technologies, honing my skills to become proficient in C#, HTML, CSS, JavaScript, and SQL.

-💻 Current Role:
-As a full-time FiveM developer, I utilize my skills in C# and JavaScript to craft immersive experiences within the gaming community.
-From designing robust server-side logic and dynamic user interfaces to optimizing database queries, I’m committed to delivering high-quality solutions that enhance the gaming experience.
+💻 Currently, I'm a full-time FiveM developer, where I leverage my expertise in C# and JavaScript to craft immersive experiences within the gaming community.
+Whether it's designing robust server-side logic, implementing dynamic user interfaces, or optimizing database queries, I'm committed to delivering high-quality solutions that elevate the gaming experience.

-🌟 Beyond Game Development:
-My expertise extends to web technologies.
-I’m proficient in frontend frameworks like React and backend frameworks like Node.js.
-Whether it’s building responsive web applications or designing elegant user interfaces, I’m enthusiastic about exploring new technologies and pushing the boundaries of what’s possible.
+🌟 My journey in software development extends beyond game development.
+I'm well-versed in web technologies, including frontend frameworks like React and backend frameworks like Node.js.
+From building responsive web applications to designing elegant user interfaces, I'm always eager to explore new technologies and push the boundaries of what's possible.

-🚀 Outside Coding:
-When I’m not coding, you can find me exploring the latest tech trends, gaming with friends, or diving into a good book.
-I believe in the power of collaboration and open-source contributions, so feel free to connect with me for collaborations or just to chat about tech!
+🚀 Outside of coding, you can find me exploring the latest tech trends, gaming with friends, or diving into a good book.
+I believe in the power of collaboration and open-source, so feel free to reach out for collaborations or just to say hi!

-📫 Let’s Connect:
+📫 Let's connect!
 Feel free to drop me a message here on GitHub to discuss projects, share ideas, or simply talk about code.

-Happy coding! 💻✨

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=mariyan-nikov" alt="mariyan-nikov" /></a> </p>